 For 1981, second-year head coach/NFL Hall of Famer Forrest Gregg combined an offense featuring a battery of QB Kenny Anderson and WR Chris Collinsworth and the three-pronged running attack of backs Archie Griffin, Pete Johnson and Charles Alexander with a defense starring Ross Browner and Reggie Williams to get to Super Bowl XVI.
 By the end of the 80s, Sam Wyche was the head coach of a Bengals side armed with Boomer Esiason running the offense, all-time great and utter badass Antony Munoz leading the defense and Ickey Woods all over the place; this team made Super Bowl XXIII.

-As the humblest of Bengals knows, though, both times did their team run into the buzzsaw that was the unstoppable San Francisco.
+As the humblest of Bengals knows, though, both times did their team run into the buzzsaw that was the unstoppable San Francisco 49ers.
 Said fan is also well aware that these Super Bowl appearances were mere oases amidst lots of losing.
-Heck, until 2011, the Bengals had made just one repeat appearance in the playoffs: That came in the strike year of 1983 and was based in part on the replacement players’ 3-0 record; the end result was a 44-17 thumping by the Jets I the wild-card game.
+Heck, until 2011, the Bengals had made just one repeat appearance in the playoffs: That came in the strike year of 1983 and was based in part on the replacement players’ 3-0 record; the end result was a 44-17 thumping by the Jets in the wild-card game.

 So what happened in the 2010s?
 Marvin Lewis.
 Signed on as Bengals head coach in 2003, Lewis’s stint with Cincinnati lasted a pretty incredible 16 seasons through 2018.
 In that time, the Benglas went 0-7 SU/1-6 ATS in seven playoff appearances – all in the wildcard round – while managing to score 10-17 points in every game.